Chris-Richards3/MySQL-Project/README.md

 *Output:*
 ![alt text](https://github.com/Chris-Richards3/MySQL-Project/blob/main/Query%20Responses/7.png)

-8. Name and address of the member who has attended the most personal sessions, and which staff they trained with
+**8. Name and address of the member who has attended the most personal sessions, and which staff they trained with**

 Relevancy - Gym owners would like to know who their most involved customers are, to keep them happy and make sure they spread the word about their gym.